Meltdown Support Calgary

 4. Regular parent check-ins

-We work with you to discuss progress, share what we're observing, and give you practical strategies to use at home between appointments.
+Every few sessions we meet with you to discuss progress, share what we're observing, and give you practical strategies to use at home between appointments.

 Frequently Asked Questions